neektza/nikicajokic.me/_posts/2014-10-17-eventmachine_internals_and_the_reactor_pattern.md

 A ```@selectable``` is an instance of the ```Selectable``` class which wraps a [socket](http://en.wikipedia.org/wiki/network_socket) (or a [file descriptor](http://en.wikipedia.org/wiki/file_descriptor)) and abstracts away IO operations on it.
 Since it's assumed that all IO operations should be non-blocking by default, the non-blocking flag[^1] is set in the constructor for anything the ```Selectable``` class wraps.

-The class additionally implements methods for controlling, reading and writing from a socket in a non-blocking way (for example, only writing few packets at a time so the reactor loop doesn't get blocked).
+The class additionally implements methods for controlling, reading and writing from a socket in a non-blocking way (for example, only writing a few packets at a time so the reactor loop doesn't get blocked).

 #### The Loop

-Then there's the method that actually runs the Reactor and starts the infinite loop.
+Next in line is the Loop, a method that actually runs the Reactor and starts the infinite loop.

 {% highlight ruby %}
   module EventMachine